docker-hy/docker-hy.github.io/docs/part-3/section-4.md

   Let us do a multi-stage build for the [backend](https://github.com/docker-hy/material-applications/tree/main/example-backend) project since we've come so far with the application.

-  The project is in golang and building a binary that runs in a container, while straightforward, isn't exactly trivial.
+  The project is in Golang and building a binary that runs in a container, while straightforward, isn't exactly trivial.
 Use resources that you have available (Google, example projects) to build the binary and run it inside a container that uses `FROM scratch`.

   To successfully complete the exercise the image must be smaller than <b>25MB</b>.